jackyhuynh/MyCeePlusPlusKB/DataStructure/11_SortingAndSearch/README.md

   datasets.
 - **Faster sorting algorithms** (merge sort, quick sort, radix sort) offer significantly better performance for large datasets but come with additional complexity.
 - Choosing the right sorting algorithm depends on the size of the dataset and specific needs, such as memory usage or whether the dataset is nearly sorted.

----

-This summary outlines the sorting algorithms covered in Chapter 11, providing code examples and a comparison of their time complexities to help you choose the most efficient algorithm for your use case.